SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 			</li>
 		</ul>

-	The developer can access the data of the different speaker (their color, id, gender, speaking periods, speaking status) via speakerBar.speakers which is an array of speaker objects.
-But here, it is more interesting to use the functions speakerBar.mainSpeakers() and speakerBar.secondarySpeakers() which return a subset of the speakerBar.speakers array. speakerBar.mainSpeakers() will return the speakers who talk the most and have their own color while speakerBar.secondarySpeakers() will return the speakers who talk the less and share the same color.
+	The developer can access the data of the different speaker (their color, id, gender, speaking periods, speaking status) via `speakerBar.speakers` which is an array of `speakerData` objects.
+But here, it is more interesting to use the functions `speakerBar.mainSpeakers()` and `speakerBar.secondarySpeakers()` which return a subset of the `speakerBar.speakers` array. `speakerBar.mainSpeakers()` will return the speakers who talk the most and have their own color while `speakerBar.secondarySpeakers()` will return the speakers who talk the less and share the same color.
 It all depends of the colors the developer gave in first time when he initialized the controller.
 Now it is possible to separate the main speakers from the others in the caption.

-	speaker.speakingStatus correspond to a css style different if the speaker is currently speaking or not and it is frequently updated.
+	`speaker.speakingStatus` correspond to a css style different if the speaker is currently speaking or not and it is frequently updated.

-	The colored rectangle has to be bounded to the function speaker.moveVideoToSpeechStart() which set the video to the moment when the speaker talk for the first time.
+	The colored rectangle has to be bounded to the function `speaker.moveVideoToSpeechStart()` which set the video to the moment when the speaker talk for the first time.

 ## II) Detailed code documentation